hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 are only created and updated in an additive fashion, a new version of a schema is equivalent to creating a new schema with a new name.
 For example, `my_schema-1.0` could be replaced by `my_schema-1.1`.
-This does not answer the question of how structs verified by differnt schema versions are migrated, nor whether or not this is a strong enough pattern for versioning.
+This does not answer the question of how structs verified by different schema versions are migrated, nor whether or not this is a strong enough pattern for versioning.